jlstro/timelark-pipeline/Readme.md

 ```

 The pipeline will read text files from the specified directory, extract entities, enrich them using the API, and save the enriched data to the SQLite database.

+## To-DO

+- Add support for events
+- Add relationship extraction, for example using [spacy-llm](https://github.com/explosion/spacy-llm)
+- De-duplicate entities and fuzzy match
+- Convert enriched entities into [ftm](https://github.com/alephdata/followthemoney)
+- Improve extractor to work with other type of structured information, for example a person's death, from news articles
+- Add blacklist/whitelist support to define a clearer scope of which entities may be interesting for a given investigation